Oilers Announce Series of Transactions

 - Oilers Announce Series of Transactions - Tulsa Oilers

-- Lightning Reassign Dureau, MacArthur; Crunch Loan Massicotte, Fitzpatrick to Solar Bears - Orlando Solar Bears
+- Royals Acquire F Joe Nardi from Fort Wayne for Cash Considerations - Reading Royals

-- Komets Trim Roster Ahead of Exhibition Games - Fort Wayne Komets
+- Flamboyant Opening Ceremony with Special Guests to Celebrate the Lions' New Era - Trois-Rivieres Lions

-- Royals Host Thunder for Preseason Opener, Helping Harvest Canned Food Drive - Reading Royals
+- KC Mavericks to Host Halloween Game Presented by Children's Mercy Kansas City - Kansas City Mavericks

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.